ahmad-algsham/RealTimeSentimentDashbaurd/README.md

 3. pandas == 1.0.3
 4. tweepy == 3.8.0
 5. textblob-ar-mk == 0.0.2

+for explore the data you need this library
 6. wordcloud == 1.6.0
 7. arabic-reshaper == 2.0.15
 8. python-bidi == 0.4.2